HL7/davinci-alerts/source/pages/guidance.md

 **Each Bundle must have:**

 1. *MessageHeader*
-1. The event or request resource referenced by MessageHeader.focus
+1. The event or request resource referenced by `MessageHeader.focus`
   - For example, the *Encounter* for admissions notification

-**Each MessageHeader must support:**
+**Each Bundle must support:**

 1. US Core *Organization*, *Practitioner*, or *PractionerRole* referenced by `MessageHeader.sender`
 1. US Core *Organization*, *Practitioner*, or *PractionerRole* referenced by `MessageHeader.responsible`
 1. US Core *Practitioner*, or *PractionerRole* referenced by `MessageHeader.author`
 1. *All* resources directly referenced by the `MessageHeader.focus` resource.
-   - For example, *Patient*, *Provider*
+Implementers should carefully consider what information they are willing to share and only include those reference elements for the use case in the focus resources.
+This can be formally defined by profiling the focus resource.
+For example the admit/discharge use case focal resource is the [US Core Encounter Profile].

+   Implementers that use FHIR as their persistence layer may need to modify those resources before assembling the message bundle to avoid sending sensitive or unnecessary data.
+   {:.highlight-note}

 1.  *All* resources needed for the Receiver or Intermediary to be able to interpret the notification and process the message *provided* that the resources have a traversal path to or from `MessageHeader.focus` resource.
 These requirements are use case specific and need to be determined by the implementation community based on their data requirements.

 #### How to define the Message Bundle